jdub/debian-sources-resource/README.md

 ### Source Configuration

-*Required.* A list of Debian sources to be checked for updates, in `sources.list` deb line format.
+- `sources`: *Required.* A list of Debian sources to be checked for updates, in `sources.list` deb line format.

 ### Example